grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 * **`polygons_topic`** (string, default: "polygons")

-	Topic array with filled polygons of the Regions of Interest (ROIs).
+	Topic array with filled polygons of the regions.

 * **`names_topic`** (string, default: "names")

-	Topic array with the names of the Regions of Interest (ROIs).
+	Topic array with the names of the regions.

 * **`map_topic`** (string, default: "map")